Mizux/li-ov4689/README.md

 3. Usually first N images (with N equal to v4l2 queue buffer size) are empty.
 Please see the  **[camera_queue](camera_queue)** readme for further details.

+4. It seems that *S_FMT* and *S_PARM* are order dependent.
+Thus setFramerate must done after setResolution
+note: can be test with **ov4689_order** program

 # LI-OV5640
 Current known issue for 2D camera aka OV5640 -> CX3 -> USB 3.0

-1. **CRITICAL**: In manual exposure mode, range is too short (400), step is wrong and start with a min exposure too long.
-Please see the **[ov5640_exposure](ov5640_exposure)** readme for further details.

-2. **CRITICAL**: Sometime, UVC controls fails.
+1. **CRITICAL**: Sometime, UVC controls fails.
 Please see the **[ov5640_ext](ov5640_ext)** readme for further details.

-3. Register state (e.g. flip) are lost when stream is stopped.
+2. Register state (e.g. flip) are lost when stream is stopped.
 Please see the **[ov5640_flip](ov5640_flip)** readme for further details.

-4. It seems that camera can't set Resolution (i.e. S_FMT) after a STREAM_OFF.
+3. It seems that camera can't set Resolution (i.e. S_FMT) after a STREAM_OFF.
 Please see the  **[camera_startup](camera_startup)** readme for further details.

-5. Usually first N images (with N equal to v4l2 queue buffer size) are empty.
+4. Usually first N images (with N equal to v4l2 queue buffer size) are empty.
 Please see the  **[camera_queue](camera_queue)** readme for further details.

 # HowTo Build